pmaczuga/rvpinn/README.md

 ### Command line args

-File `svpinn.py` also takes arguments that allow to override all the parameters.
+File `rvpinn.py` also takes arguments that allow to override all the parameters.
 It is sometimes more convenient and mostly useful for setting `tag` and `equation`.

 ```
-$ python3 svpinn --tag ad_result --equation ad
+$ python3 rvpinn --tag ad_result --equation ad
 ```

 `--equation` can be shortened to `-e`:
 ```
-# python3 svpinn --tag ad_result -e ad
+# python3 rvpinn --tag ad_result -e ad
 ```

 File `plotting.py` only takes one argument: `--tag`.